futuresoup/docusaurus-test-archive/docs/solution-biochar-production.md

 ## Overview

+Biochar retains most of the carbon produced by decomposing biomass.

-Significant progress has been made in developing Biochar Production to reverse climate change.
-Technologies such as efficient biochar production methods, carbon capture and storage, and emission-reducing agricultural practices have played a key role.
+Significant progress has been made toward efficient biochar production methods, carbon capture and storage, and emission-reducing agricultural practices.
 Organizations like the Biochar Industry Consortium, International Biochar Initiative, Carbon Sequestration Leadership Forum, and Climate Change Mitigation Initiative have been at the forefront of this solution.

 ## Progress Made